Diana-Kravtsova/dkrautsova-git/Topic9/Task11.md

 11. Get back to branch *Section9* and list out stashes specifically from *s9feature* branch.
 12. Update file *Section9/alpha.txt* with text 'Full-Alpha' and commit changes.
 13. Get back to branch *s9feature*, apply stash and commit changes.
-14. Cherry-pick latest commit of branch *s9feature* to branch *Section 9*.
+14. Cherry-pick latest commit of branch *s9feature* to branch *Section9*.
 Answer the question:
 	*What is the differense in using RESET / REVERT / CHECKOUT in redoing things?*
-	On branch *Section9* create a new file *Section9/answer.nd* with that answer and commit changes.
+15. On branch *Section9* create a new file *Section9/answer.md* with that answer.
-15. Get this file (Topic9/Task11.md from branch *Tasks*)  included to latest commit of branch *Section9* using amend option;
+16. Get this file (Topic9/Task11.md from branch *Tasks*) to branch *Section9* to directory *Section9*;
-16. Push commit to corresponding server branch for a review;

-Final Steps - merge all to master branch:

-17. Once reviewed by Tutor, merge all the changes to branch *master* (Check README.md file for instructions);
-18. Change to branch *master* if not yet on it;
-19. In directory *Section9* run command *history >> history11.txt* and stage changes;
+17. In directory *Section9* run command *history >> history11.txt* and stage changes;
-20. Include these changes into previous commit (Check README.md file for instructions);
+18. Include these changes into new commit with description "Task#11 Details" (Check README.md file for instructions);
-21. Push branch *master* changes to server for review;
+19. Push changes to corresponding server branch for a review;
+20. Create a merge request to apply required changes to *development* branch;

+Final Steps - merge all to *master* branch:

+21. Once reviewed by Tutor, create a merge request to apply required changes from *development* to *master* branch;
 22. Once reviewed by Tutor, task is completed.

-#### Once done, you can follow up on next Topic/Task assignment.
+#### Once all the steps are done, you can follow up on next Topic/Task assignment.